web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/source-build.md

 - It allows TypeScript to correctly recognize the types of other sub-projects without the need to build them.
 - When you navigate the code in VS Code, it automatically takes you to the corresponding source code file of the module.
-- Modern.js Builder reads the project reference configuration and automatically recognizes the `tsconfig.compilerOptions.path` configuration of the sub-project, so that the use of aliases in the sub-project works correctly.
+- Rsbuild reads the project reference configuration and automatically recognizes the `tsconfig.compilerOptions.path` configuration of the sub-project, so that the use of aliases in the sub-project works correctly.

 ### Example